odicforcesounds/Art/readme.md

   - Monkey can become better, which means: Monkey can change the way, Monkey thinks. ( new perspectives are always welcome! )
 - About Monkeys Gifts, Application:
   1. Read the Document related to them.
-  2. emails refer to users
+  2. Emails refer to users
-  3. gps refer to actions
+  3. GPS refer to actions
-  4. make a realtime animation of each action around the world? ( I am not able to do that while I can imagine someone can )
+  4. Make a realtime animation of each action around the world? ( I am not able to do that while I can imagine someone can )